uwdata/color-naming-in-different-languages/model/README.md

 Fields:
 - **lang:** The language of the color term (long form)
 - **lang_abv:** Two letter abbreviation of the language
+- **commonName:** For the color term, the most common "standardized_entered_name" used for it
 - **simplifiedName:** the simplified matching "name" from cleaned_color_names.csv used to group color terms
-- **commonName:** For the color term, the most common "standardized_entered_name" used for it
-- **totalColorFraction:** The total fraction of color names for this language are this color term (balancing in LAB space and for the expected rgb hue color ratio)
+- **avgColorRGBCode:** The average rgb color for this term (balancing in Oklab space and for the expected rgb hue color ratio)
-- **avgColorRGBCode:** The average rgb color for this term (balancing in LAB space and for the expected rgb hue color ratio)
+- **totalColorFraction:** The total fraction of color names for this language are this color term (balancing in Oklab space and for the expected rgb hue color ratio)
-- **avgL, avgA, avgB:** The average LAB color for this term (balancing in LAB space and for the expected rgb hue color ratio)
+- **avgL, avgA, avgB:** The average Oklab color for this term (balancing in Oklab space and for the expected rgb hue color ratio)
-- **numFullNames:** The number of times this name was given when we were asking only to name rgb hue color line (max(r,g,b) == 255, min(r,g,b) == 0)
+- **numFullNames:** The number of times this name was given when we were asking only to name rgb hue color line (max(r,g,b) == 255 or 1, min(r,g,b) == 0)
 - **numLineNames:** The number of times this name was given when we were asking to name colors chosen from the whole rgb color space